Nuvei/nuvei-plugin-woocommerce/readme.txt

 * Changed the way plugin gets its own data from the header.
 * Other chnages made by recommendation of WP.
 * Changed the names of all constants.
+* Changed the names of the classes and its files.

 = 3.1.0 =
 * Added custom hook 'nuvei_pfwc_after_rebilling_payment' at the end of DMN Rebilling payment logic.